thanhdatpd/android_device_meizu_bicot/README.md

 Update timeline:

+- 8/8/2019: Today i going to new city, starting new life without PC :(.
+So, i will break for some week until have a new pc.
+That so borring.
+I still online to check any pull or comment,..
+Hope everything okey.

 - 6/8/2019: Today im so excited. i already push release v0.0.2, it was fixed wifi, fingerprint,.. and many thing have problem :( hope a good day come.
 Note: insmod wlan.ko for wifi hal/driver, if have service not run, check sepolicy and/or create sepolicy domain for that service.

 - 5/8/2019: Hi, one more day overnight :(((.
 Some function work good: livedisplay, 3G/4G, sms,.. and a lot of thing not work properly like: no sound, no wifi, bluetooth, no call, no fingerprint...
 There is a long way to go finish, fightttt.